dalibo/emaj/docs/en/impactsAdmin.rst

 .. caution::
    So using E-Maj may have an operational impact regarding the execution of *CLUSTER* or *REPACK* SQL commands at database level.

-When E-Maj is used in continuous mode (with deletion of oldest marks instead of regular tables groups stop and restart), it is recommended to regularly reorganize E-Maj log tables.
+When E-Maj is used in continuous mode (with deletion of oldest marks instead of regular table groups stop and restart), it is recommended to regularly reorganize E-Maj log tables.
 This reclaims unused disk space following mark deletions.

 Using E-Maj with replication